 Oedema is a build-up of fluid in the body which causes the affected tissue to become swollen.
-This image shows v.
+This image shows Oedema in the abdominal cavity of a ewe.
+This form of oedema is commonly associated with intestinal cancer in sheep, and may be attributable to blockage of lymph vessels.